Video Search Is Broken. Here's What Nobody Talks About.

 "But we have transcripts now!"
 Sure.
 Pull one up.

-Even when the transcription is accurate (and it's gotten very good), the output is optimized for machines, not humans.
 Nobody sits down and reads a 12,000-word transcript to find the two minutes where the instructor explained how to price a consulting package.
 They give up.
-They rewatch the whole thing.
-Or, more likely, they don't watch it at all.
+Or they rewatch the whole video.
+Or, most likely, they don't watch it at all.

 That's the real cost.
 Not frustration.
 Abandonment.

-A coach explaining value-based pricing might spend fifteen minutes on the topic without ever saying the words "value-based pricing."
+A coach explaining value-based pricing might spend fifteen minutes on the topic without ever saying "value-based pricing."
 They'll tell a story about a client who tripled their rates.
-They'll walk through a conversation they had with a prospect.
-They'll say things like "stop charging by the hour" and "anchor to the outcome, not the effort."
+They'll say "anchor to the outcome, not the effort."

-Here's where the AI crowd jumps in.
-"Just embed everything into vectors and do semantic search!"
+So the AI crowd jumps in.
+"Just embed everything into vectors and do semantic search."
 I've built this.
-Let me tell you what happens.
+Here's what happens.

 It's not a search problem.
 It's a comprehension problem.